yethuhlaing/danfoss-machine-vision-app/README.md

 Currently, there is no automated or user-friendly way to access the EoL test data of a machine based on its serial number.
 This project aims to solve this problem by developing a human-machine interface (HMI) that allows users to easily access and visualize the test data.

 ## Solution
-The proposed solution is to implement an HMI in the form of a smartphone app using React Native with Expo.
-The app will utilize the camera to read the rating plate or read an image file to extract the serial number using Google Vision.
-Once the serial number is obtained, the app will fetch the corresponding data from the database and display it to the user.
+The React Native app using Expo that serves as a Human-Machine Interface (HMI) for extracting and displaying product information based on serial numbers.
+The app will utilize the device's camera or allow image uploads to capture rating plates, and then employ Google Vision's OCR technology to extract the serial number.
+Once the serial number is obtained, the app will query a backend database to retrieve and display the relevant data to the user, providing a seamless and intuitive way to access detailed product information.

 ![image](https://github.com/yethuhlaing/danfoss-machine-vision-app/assets/112906488/25f355e2-3e33-4da1-b369-700aaffa0520)
 ![image](https://github.com/yethuhlaing/danfoss-machine-vision-app/assets/112906488/5bce15d7-ed37-476b-8293-8f6669ba7c06)